jumpingjoy/watchnationpro/index.md

 ##### Bioimpedance Sensor
 It sends a low amount of electricity on the skin to measure the resistance of skin.
 Using the resistance calculation measurements, it presents heart rate, sleep rate, respiration rate, and many more.

-##### Electrodermal Activity Sensor
+##### Electrodermal Activity Tracking Sensor
 Your stress level can be found using sensors like heart rate sensors, skin temperature sensors, and ECG.
 And also, it tracks tiny electrical changes in the sweat to track the stress.

 ##### SPO2 Monitor
 The blood oxygen sensor measures the blood oxygen levels using the color of blood.
-It traces the color change by reflecting red and infrared light from the blood through your wrist.
+The blood oxygen monitoring sensor traces the color change by reflecting red and infrared light from the blood through your wrist.

 #### ✅How comfortable is it while wearing on the wrist?
 Ensure that the display fits the small wrist of women.
 If not, it will look unfit and uncomfortable.